 Stain Removal Products

 Stains can be both unsightly and damaging to your pool (or spa).
 The most common type of staining is caused by metals and organic contaminants and can manifest itself in various different ways.
-It is key to understand the different types of stains that are encountered most often in the pool and spa industry before discussing removal.
+It is key to understand the different types of stains that are encountered most often in the pool and spa industry before discussing pool stain removers.

 - Organic stains – Caused by living things like plant matter (leaves, acorns, flowers et cetera), algae, worms, and anything else that once lived and happens to end up in your pool (or spa).
 Organic stains are prevented by proper cleaning and not allowing the contaminants from sitting in your pool (or spa) for any length of time, while also maintaining proper filtration and sanitizer levels.
 Organic stains are commonly resolved by shocking and brushing the stains directly.